dickreuter/Poker/readme.rst

 the whole computer:

 * Download Virtualbox: https://www.virtualbox.org/
-* Download Windows 7 Iso File, to put windows 7 into your virtualbox: https://letmegooglethat.com/?q=how+to+install+windows+7+on+virtualbox
+* Download Windows 10 32 bit Iso File (x86_dvd.iso), for example from here https://www.softlay.com/operating-system/windows-7-ultimate-iso-download.html
+* Create a new virtual box environment and use the ISO file as a startup
+* Install Partypoker or Pokerstars in the virtual box environment
-* Make sure the bot is installed on your computer directly, not the virtualbox.
+* Install the pokerbot directly onto your computer (outside of the virtual box)

 Note: